DashrathGelot/receipt-processor/README.md

 # Fetch Receipt Processor

+# Introduction

+- this document guide you how to setup the receipt processor project and how to run on docker and without docker

+## Technologies

 The following technologies stack used as part of building this project:

 * Backend: Java 17, Spring-Boot 3